-- In 2009, students in Illinois who reported that a parent had graduated from college had an average scale score that was higher than the average scores of students with a parent in any of the following education categories: some education after high school, graduated from high school, and did not finish high school. - In 2009, the average scale scores for students in Illinois who reported that a parent had graduated from college, had some education after high school, had graduated from high school, or had not finished high school were not found to be significantly different from the corresponding scores of students in the nation. - In 2009, the average scale score for students in Illinois who reported that a parent did not finish high school was higher than the score of students in 1990, 2000, 2003, and 2005, but not found to be significantly different from the score of students in 2007. - In 2009, the average scale score for students in Illinois who reported that a parent graduated from college was higher than the score of students in 1990, 2000, and 2003, but not found to be significantly different from the score of students in 2005 and 2007. - In 2009, the average scale scores for students in Illinois who reported that a parent had some education after high school or had graduated from high school were higher than the corresponding scores of students in 1990, but not found to be significantly different from the corresponding scores of students in 2000, 2003, 2005, and 2007.
+- In 2011, students in Illinois who reported that a parent had graduated from college had an average scale score that was higher than the average scores of students with a parent in any of the following education categories: some education after high school, graduated from high school, and did not finish high school. - In 2011, the average scale score for students in Illinois who reported that a parent had not finished high school was higher than the score of students in the nation. - In 2011, the average scale scores for students in Illinois who reported that a parent had graduated from college, had some education after high school, or had graduated from high school were not significantly different from the corresponding scores of students in the nation. - In 2011, the average scale score for students in Illinois who reported that a parent had not finished high school was higher than the score of students in 1990, 2000, 2003, 2005, and 2007, but not significantly different from the score of students in 2009. - In 2011, the average scale score for students in Illinois who reported that a parent had graduated from college was higher than the score of students in 1990, 2000, 2003, and 2005, but not significantly different from the score of students in 2007 and 2009. - In 2011, the average scale score for students in Illinois who reported that a parent had some education after high school was higher than the score of students in 1990, 2003, and 2005, but not significantly different from the score of students in 2000, 2007, and 2009. - In 2011, the average scale score for students in Illinois who reported that a parent had graduated from high school was higher than the score of students in 1990, but not significantly different from the score of students in 2000, 2003, 2005, 2007, and 2009.